sebspion/reqs/draft-selander-lake-reqs.md

 * COSE algorithms to use with OSCORE

 Moreover, the AKE must support the same transport as OSCORE, in particular any protocol where CoAP can be transported.

-To ensure that the AKE is efficient for the expected applications of OSCORE, we list the relevant public specifications of technologies where OSCORE is included:

-* The IETF 6TiSCH WG charter (-02) identifies the need to "secur\[e\] the join process and mak\[e\] that fit within the constraints of high latency, low throughput and small frame sizes that characterize IEEE802.15.4 TSCH".
-OSCORE protects the join protocol as described in 6TiSCH Minimal Security {{I-D.ietf-6tisch-minimal-security}}.

-* The IETF LPWAN WG charter (-01) identifies the need to improve the transport capabilities of LPWA networks such as NB-IoT and LoRa whose "common traits include ... frame sizes ... \[on\] the order of tens of bytes transmitted a few times per day at ultra-low speeds".
-The application of OSCORE is described in {{I-D.ietf-lpwan-coap-static-context-hc}}.

-* OMA Specworks LwM2M version 1.1 {{LwM2M}} defines bindings to two challenging radio technologies where OSCORE will be deployed: LoRaWAN and NB-IoT.

-Other industry fora which plan to use OSCORE:

-* Fairhair Alliance has defined an architecture {{Fairhair}} which adopts OSCORE for multicast, but it is not clear whether the architecture will support unicast OSCORE.

-* Open Connectivity Foundation (OCF) has been actively involved in the OSCORE development for the purpose of deploying OSCORE, but no public reference is available since OCF only references RFCs.
-We believe that these OSCORE consumers reflect similar levels of constraints on the devices and networks in question.

-The solution will presumably be useful in other scenarios as well since a low security overhead improves the overall performance, but we do not require the solution to necessarily be applicable anywhere else.

 ##Lightweight {#lw}